relliott2016/WeatherTracker/README.md

 # WeatherTracker

 ## Description
 WeatherTracker is an iOS weather application built with Swift and SwiftUI that provides real-time weather information.
-The app features a clean, intuitive interface that displays comprehensive weather data for a selected city, including temperature, weather conditions, humidity, UV index, "feels like" temperature and a Celsius / Fahrenheit toggle.
+The app features a clean, intuitive interface that displays comprehensive weather data for a selected city, including temperature, weather conditions, humidity, UV index, "feels like" temperature and a Celsius / Fahrenheit picker.

 ## Installation
 1. Clone the repository